-This scheme is available for renewable energy generators connected to the electricity network with generation capacities limited to a maximum of:
+This scheme is available for renewable energy generators connected to the electricity network.

 ACT and NSW customers should refer to their specific energy plan regarding tariffs and the solar buyback rate.*